jnalepka/grenton-to-homeassistant/README.md

 To configure dynamic updates, go to `Settings -> Devices & Services -> Grenton Objects`, and for each object you want to enable dynamic updates for, disable automatic updates.

-> NOTE!
-After changing an object's settings, a Home Assistant restart is required.

 ## Create long-lived access tokens

 To use the Home Assistant REST API, you need to create an access token.
 To do this, go to `Profile → Security → Long-Lived Access Tokens`, create a token, and then copy it.